preaction/preaction.me/mojo/talks/a-website-for-yancy-chicago-pm-2019/index.markdown

 and the `get` action (which is the name of a subroutine in the Yancy::Controller::Yancy module).
 The `get` action will display a single item from the database based on the "id" stash variable, which we have in our route path.
-The controller needs to know what `collection` to use, and I need to give it the name of a template (which I'll create next).
+The controller needs to know what `schema` to use, and I need to give it the name of a template (which I'll create next).
 Last, I want to specify a default ID of "index" so that if no path is given, the user sees my index page.
 So, with this route, a user